t36campbell/gatsby-portfolio/src/pages/about/Profile.md

 ---
 path: /
 category: about
-published: "2020-11-01"
+published: "2020-12-01"
-title: JavaScript Front-End Developer
+title: Full Stack Software Engineer
 author: Tyler Campbell
 image:
 link:
 ---

-* Honorably discharged United States Air Force veteran with a B.Sc. in Information Technology specializing in Web Application Development.
+* United States Air Force veteran with a B.Sc. in Information Technology specializing in Web Application Development.
 * Quick study, eager to cultivate the skills needed to become an elite developer.

 Every day I wake up with expectation that I will be better than I was the day before.
 I view every mistake as a learning opportunity and see room to improve with every triumph.